-After 6 months of rehabilitation by The National Aquarium’s Marine Animal Rescue Program (MARP), the turtles, Donner, Blitzen, Rudolph, Frosty, and Buddy(the elf), were nursed back to health and ready to be released back to the ocean.
+After 6 months of rehabilitation by The National Aquarium Animal Rescue team, the turtles, Donner, Blitzen, Rudolph, Frosty, and Buddy(the elf), were nursed back to health and ready to be released back to the ocean.
 They all enjoyed a diet of capelin, shrimp, squid, and mussels at the National Aquarium and nearly doubled in body weight.

 The turtles were outfitted with a satellite transmitter that allows us to track the location and speed of the turtles following the release.
 These tags help researchers learn more about sea turtle migration and travel patterns.

 Since Kemp’s ridley sea turtles commonly utilize the Chesapeake Bay during the warm summer months to feed on an assortment of jellies and invertebrates, Aquarium officials felt this was the best time and location to release the turtles and to prepare for the possibility of new patients.
 The turtles are expected to stay in the Mid-Atlantic region or head north for the summer.